ygotthilf/restify-jwt/README.md

 [Restify](http://mcavage.me/node-restify/) middleware that validates JsonWebTokens and sets `req.user`.

-This module lets you authenticate HTTP requests using JWT tokens in your Node.js applications.
-JWTs are typically used protect API endpoints, and are often issued using OpenID Connect.
+This module lets you authenticate HTTP requests using JWT tokens in your restify applications.

 ## Install